A lurking threat for most businesses is a lack of a secure, verified data backup

 If disaster strikes, will your organization be ready?

-It is quite surprising how many companies are still without a verified and secure data backup or a disaster recovery plan.
-Your data is the lifeblood of your organization and the loss of it is more than an inconvenience.
+It’s quite surprising how many companies are still without a verified and secure data backup or a disaster recovery plan.
+Your data is the lifeblood of your organization and the loss of it is more than just an inconvenience.

 Data backup is defined as – In Information Technology, a backup, or data backup is a copy of computer data taken and stored elsewhere so that it may be used to restore the original after a data loss event.